 Scaling approach and universal semi-empirical closure have been developed for prediction of particulate debris spreading using PDS-C tests.
-The apporach has been validated against experimental data with different particle misxtures.
+The approach has been validated against experimental data with different particle mixtures.
+The model for prediction of particulate debris spreading was implemented in the DECOSIM code.

-An approach for analysis of steam explosion sensitivity to the uncertain modeling and scenario parameters has been further developed.
-First results onbtained with using TEXAS-V code indicate that the most influential parameters are water level and water temperature.
-Obtained database of impulse and pressure is used for development of the computationally efficent surrogate model which can be used in extensive uncertainty analysis.
+An approach for analysis of steam explosion in Nordic BWR and sensitivity of steam explosion impulse to the uncertain modeling and scenario parameters has been proposed.
+TEXAS-V code is used for analysis.
+Obtained database of impulses TEXAS is used for development of a computationally efficient surrogate model that can be used in extensive uncertainty analysis.